Gustlik501/Cybermmo-ui/design.md

 ## Layout and Style

 - Use dark backgrounds with neon or metallic accents.
-- Opt for pixel fonts or bitmap-style fonts reminiscent of the era.
+- Opt for fonts similar to Windows 98, such as **Tahoma** or **MS Sans Serif**.
 - Rounded rectangles and beveled edges should be prominent.
 - Apply subtle gradients to create a faux-3D effect.
 - Use small, pixel-art icons for buttons and controls.
-- Use [xp.css](https://github.com/botoxparty/xp.css) to style tabs, buttons, and other controls, but avoid using its window components.
+- Use [98.css](https://github.com/jdan/98.css) to style tabs, buttons, and other controls, but avoid using its window components.

 ## Color Palette